 - Resident will be notified by September 1, 2017

 - Please provide samples specific to the proposed project

 - Links to samples of work

-- Two letters of reference (may be e-mailed to: email@example.com)
+- A letter of reference (may be e-mailed to: firstname.lastname@example.org)

 Cartoonist Harry Bliss bought the house in the summer of 2016.
 Bliss, a long time staff cartoonist at The New Yorker and former The Center for Cartoon Studies (CCS) board member, worked with CCS to create this residency.